Our Ceramics Program welcomes participants of all ages into a carefully curated studio designed to support creative growth and individual needs.

 This intermediate and advanced handbuilding class builds on core techniques while encouraging more complex forms and personal expression.
 Students will refine their skills through methods like double-walled construction, hollow forms, and altering functional pieces.
 Explore surface design through layered textures, carving, stamping, and underglaze painting, along with glaze experimentation.
 Instruction includes techniques such as sgraffito, Mishima, and layered underglaze.

-This hands-on course is the first part of a two-part surface decoration series designed for students with prior clay experience who want to deepen and expand their ceramic surface design skills.
-This summer course focuses on foundational and intermediate decoration techniques, helping students build confidence, technical skills, and creative direction before continuing into Part II in the fall.
+Discover the creative possibilities of ceramic surface decoration in this hands-on course designed for students with prior clay experience.
+Whether you are looking to expand your technical skills or develop your own artistic style, this class explores a wide range of decorative techniques that transform functional and sculptural pottery into expressive, one-of-a-kind pieces.
+This spring course focuses on foundational and intermediate decoration techniques, helping students build confidence, technical skills, and creative direction before continuing into Part II in the summer.

 Our Wheel-Throwing program offers a full range of classes, from introductory to advanced levels, for teens and adults.
 Participants develop essential skills—centering, pulling, shaping, and trimming—while exploring personal expression and form at the wheel.
 Classes support beginners while offering experienced students opportunities to refine techniques and explore more complex work.